6 Website Tweaks That Increase Equipment Rental Leads

 Easy ways to do that:

-You are not just selling equipment.
+You are not just renting equipment.
 You are selling reliability.

 If you serve multiple areas, this is one of the simplest ways to get more traffic.